swojtasiak/fcml-lib/README.md

 ## Resources
 * For more information do not hesitate to head over the official project site: http://www.fcml-lib.com
-* You can download official binaries and source code archive directly from sourceforge: https://sourceforge.net/projects/fcml/files
+* You can download official binaries and source code archive directly from sourceforge: https://sourceforge.net/projects/fcml/files and GitHub releases: [releases](https://github.com/swojtasiak/fcml-lib/releases)

 LICENSE
 ---